ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/vegetation-mapping-module/vegetation-mapping-mapping.md

 The Vegetation Mapping module records data about the site for the following feature types:

-- land surface disturbance
+- disturbance
 - plant population
-- vegetation disturbance
+- stand dead wood
 - land surface substrate
 - plant community